mikesz88/alien_budgets_backend/README.md

-# Steps How I build the backend
+# Steps how I build the backend
 1. Create
    1. Folder
    2. git path